-Learning: Learning will be class-based but will also include independent study and research.
+Learning will be class-based but will also include independent study and research.

-Teaching: Teaching methods include lectures, tutorials, seminars, practical sessions and workshops, together with independent self-directed study (including work for the MA Translation Project or MA Thesis).
+Teaching methods include lectures, tutorials, seminars, practical sessions and workshops, together with independent self-directed study (including work for the MA Translation Project or MA Thesis).

+Assessment

-Assessment: Assessment methods include submitted coursework in the form of translations, essays, reports and other task-based assignments as well as time-restricted open book tests/exams and oral presentations.
+Assessment methods include coursework in the form of translations (including a CAT component and a set of annotations on the translation process), essays, reports and other task-based assignments, as well as a time-restricted open book exam and oral presentations.